History of Sussex

-Sussex /ˈsʌsᵻks/, from the Old English 'Sūþsēaxe' ('South Saxons'), is a historic county in South East England.
+Sussex /ˈsʌsᵻks/, from the Old English 'Sūþseaxe' ('South Saxons'), is a historic county in South East England.

 Evidence from a fossil of Boxgrove Man (Homo heidelbergensis) shows that Sussex has been inhabited for at least 500,000 years.
 It is thought to be the oldest human fossil ever discovered in Britain.

 Near Pulborough, tools have been found that date from around 35,000 years ago and that are thought to be from either the last Neanderthals in northern Europe or pioneer populations of modern humans.
 On the South Downs lie Neolithic flint mines that date to around 4000BC, some of the earliest in Europe.
 The county is also rich in remains from the Bronze Age and Iron Age.

 Prior to Roman invasions it was occupied by a Belgic tribe called the Atrebates.
-Togibubnus ruled over much of Sussex when the Roman conquest of Britain began and formed most of the Roman canton of the Regni.
+Togidubnus ruled over much of Sussex when the Roman conquest of Britain began and formed most of the Roman canton of the Regni.

 The retreat of Roman forces in the 5th century facilitated the landing of migrants from what is now Germany and created the kingdom of the South Saxons under King Ælle, who is recorded as having held overlordship over other Anglo-Saxon kingdoms and as being the first bretwalda, or 'Britain ruler'.
 Under St Wilfrid, Sussex became the last of the seven traditional kingdoms of the heptarchy to undergo Christianisation.
 By the 8th century the kingdom had expanded to include the territory of the Haestingas.
 Around 827 in the aftermath of the battle of Ellandun, Sussex was annexed by the kingdom of Wessex, a kingdom that with further expansion became the kingdom of England.

 In 1066 Norman forces arrived in Sussex, the heartland of King Harold Godwinson.
 Defeating Harold at the Battle of Hastings, William the Conqueror established five (later six) semi-independent territories known as rapes within Sussex.
 The South Saxon see was transferred from Selsey Abbey to a new cathedral in the city of Chichester.
 Castles were built, many the subject of sieges in the High Middle Ages.
 Sussex was of strategic importance on the most direct route between Angevin lands in England and Normandy.
 Many Sussex ports, including the Cinque Ports, provided ships for military use.